The Accidental Journalist (an occasional series chronicling how predictable, preventable crashes are turned into accidents)

 The officer was patrolling in the 2500 block of Evangeline when the crash occurred.
 The street was temporarily closed to traffic while police investigated the accident.

 This entry was posted on Tuesday, September 22nd, 2009 at 8:43 am and is filed under The Accidental Journalist.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.